 Our guides will show you the hot spots and help to make your flyfishing dream come true.

-The Nireguao river is located 70 kilometers northeast of Coyhaique and rolls through the flat steppe with moderate currents and large pools.
+Day 2: The Rio Nireguao is located 70 kilometers northeast of Coyhaique and rolls through the flat steppe with moderate currents and large pools.
 The banks, lined with some trees and tall grass, provide an ideal view of unique rock formations and are home to many grasshoppers. .
 The wind of the pampa ensures that the trouts find a well-laid table, creating a real dryfly paradise.
 The average fish run about 1-4 pounds.

-The Paloma River is glacial freestone which flows in the Southwest of Coyhaique.
+Day 4: The Paloma River is glacial freestone which flows in the Southwest of Coyhaique.
 The crystal clear water provides fantastic dry fly fishing from December to the end of March.
 At this time big trouts, rising from the lakes to spawn, bring fantastic fishing.
 Trouts between 14-23 inches were caught especially with Royal Wulff, Elk Caddis, Hoppers, Prince nymphes and Streamers.

-These big stillwater are surrounded by native forests and provide a rich ecosystem which offers perfect conditions for the growth of rainbows.
+Day 5/6: The Lago Pollux and Lago Castro are surrounded by native forests and provide a rich ecosystem which offers perfect conditions for the growth of rainbows.
 From early January to the end of February is the high season at Lago Pollux.
 Trouts with weighing 7 pounds are not unusual in these waters.
 The favorite patterns are Ernie ́s Scud, San Dragon, Bead Head Prince, and, last but not least, Streamers.